 A Drum Circle Can Be Fun And Therapeutic

 There are very few activities that have the ability to bring people together, let them have some good clean fun and help to relieve stress at the same time.
 Drum circles have been doing this in communities both tribal and modern forever.
 There's just something indescribable that happens when people get together to make rhythmic sounds.
-It helps to unify them and trandscends just hitting skins with sticks.
+A drum circle helps to unify them and transcends just hitting skins with sticks.
 It can be magical.

 But I'm Not A Drummer